SamBrishes/lotlw-translation-kit/README.md

 Errors and Solutions
 --------------------

+### How to update the english source file
+The included translation file may isn't up-to-date anymore, when you download this kit.
+To update the translation, simple copy and paste the source file (See the path under `How to use`) into the root `data` directory.

+Now you need to close the current instance (using the red button below) and re-open it using the language code before.
+Tip: You don't need to fill out the author username and email address again, because they will be taken over from the respective source file.

+### Port is already in use
 > Error: listen EADDRINUSE: address already in use :::8080

 This means, that some application on your computer already uses the 8080 port.
 You can either close